H.

 The small town girl took the midnight flight...

 At the age of seventeen, she decided to move to America by herself and found the name “Stella” in a dictionary (yes the paper one).
 A few years later, someone would yell “STELLA!!!” at her face, referencing Marlon Brando in A Street Car Named Desire, but it wouldn’t be some time later until she finally watched the movie and realized they were not being crazy yelling at her out of nowhere.
-Currently, she has a framed poster of the movie in her bedroom.
+She later hung a framed poster of the movie in her bedroom.

 When she turned eighteen, she flew across the Pacific Ocean for the first time and landed in Philadelphia 16 hours after taking off from Hong Kong International Airport.
 She got the ultimate American welcome by being pulled over by the cops only 20 minutes later because her driver had run a red light with an expired license.